Skip to main content

 • The standard Personal Allowance is £12,570.
 Tax is paid on the amount of taxable income remaining after the Personal Allowance has been deducted.
 Personal Allowance may be larger if Marriage Allowance or Blind Person’s Allowance is claimed.
 It’s smaller if income is over £100,000.

-• Income tax bands are different in Scotland versus England, Wales, and Northern Ireland.
+• Income tax bands differ in Scotland versus England, Wales, and Northern Ireland.

-• The tax rates and tax bands for all U.K. countries (England, Wales, Northern Ireland, and Scotland) without a Personal Allowance can be found at the U.K. Government’s Tax Rates and Bands Guide.
+• The tax rates and tax bands for all U.K. countries (England, Wales, Northern Ireland, and Scotland) without a Personal Allowance can be found in the U.K. Government’s Tax Rates and Bands Guide.

 • The corporate income tax rate in the United Kingdom is 19%.